 Don't forget to Save the settings and check out what each layout looks like on the frontend.

-Did you know displaying popular blog posts in sidebar is not the only way to show how popular your posts are?
+Did you know displaying is not the only way to show how popular your posts are?
 You can also use the views count in your Shopify Blog.

 But the best part is you don't need to customize any templates or change the code.
 Just enable one option Magefan Shopify Blog App offers you.